1

 let input_data: EventCacheWriterInputData = std::mem::take(&mut *input_data_lock);

-return (input_data, true);
+return (input_data, stop);

 }